fajerjordan/about-me-project/lab-05a/README.md

 Then I ask a user about his name, to welcoming him by alert welcoming message.

 In Lab: 03 - Extend your 'About Me' and guessing game:
-In this lab I add 2 new questions to a user, first to guess a number between 20 and 30, the second one to guess my fav city in Jordan. then add an alarm tell the user the scour that  git it for the correct answer